vuongducphuong/documentation/content/applications/websites/livechat/ratings.rst

 .. image:: ratings/publish_ratings.png
    :align: center
-   :alt: View of the public ratings in the website for Odoo Live Chat
+   :alt: View of the public ratings in the website for Leansoft Live Chat

 .. seealso::
    - :doc:`responses`